datalogic/dxu/index.md

 is already pre-installed on Datalogic mobile computers.

 ### Supported Windows Versions

-#### Windows Vista family

-DXU is supported on both 32-bit and 64-bit versions of Windows Vista.
+DXU is supported on both 32-bit and 64-bit versions of the following Windows operating systems:

+* Windows Vista
-#### Windows 7 family
+* Windows 7

-DXU is supported on both 32-bit and 64-bit versions of Windows 7.

-#### Windows 8 family
+* Windows 8

-DXU is supported on both 32-bit and 64-bit versions of Windows 8.

-#### Windows 8.1 family
+* Windows 8.1

-DXU is supported on both 32-bit and 64-bit versions of Windows 8.1.

-#### Windows 10 family
+* Windows 10

-DXU is supported on both 32-bit and 64-bit versions of Windows 10.

 ### Unsupported Windows Versions